 - Financial Activities (12.4%)

 - Mining, Logging and Construction (1.1%)

 Professional and Business Services, which include tech, accounting, advertising, legal and other services, employs the largest number of people in Greater Austin.

 |Professional and Business Services||19.3%|

 Vocation & Professional Development

-Concordia's career center, Vocation & Professional Development (VPD), offers all CTX students and alumni a full range of free career services and advising.
+Concordia's career center, Career Services, offers all CTX students and alumni a full range of free career services and advising.
 Through VPD, you can explore careers, receive help with your resume and interviewing skills, and search for internships and jobs.
 Additionally, through Handshake (job search site), employers can find and hire qualified CTX students.